rknagao/studies/deploying_with_docker/README.md

-# Creating a simple project in a virtual environment and deploying with Docker
+# Creating a simple project in a virtual environment and deploying it with Docker

 ## Virtual Environment

 Before exploring Docker, let's prepare the setup.
 The first step is to create a virtual environment:

     python -m venv /path/to/new/virtual/environment